SGR173/Icarus_Mods/Readme.md

 Week 92 Features
 ----------------------------------------------------------------------
-Mod Version: REV. 2.0.2.115842-SHIPPING-NEWFRONTIERS NEW FRONTIERS (week 92)
+Mod Version: 3

-Compatible with Icarus Version: Week: 92
+Compatible with Icarus Version: REV. 2.0.2.115842-SHIPPING-NEWFRONTIERS NEW FRONTIERS (week 92)

 ## Description:
 Combines a number of mods in one package, to make building your top priority.
 Includes: craft anything at no cost, increased crafting speeds, stack size increase, and CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) and much more!